 Is Online Sports Betting Legal In West Virginia?

-There are no state or federal laws that make it a crime for US bettors, including those in West Virginia, from participating in online sports wagering as long as the destination at which those bets are placed is legally licensed and subject to strict regulatory oversight.
+There are no state or federal laws that make it a crime for US bettors, including those in West Virginia, from participating in online sports wagering as long as the destination at which those bets are placed is legally certified and subject to strict regulatory oversight.
 The section below goes into the details of the US federal sports betting laws and how they impact sports fans in West Virginia.

 How Federal Laws Impact West Virginia

 Just because gambling is considered to be legal inside of West Virginia doesn't mean that the federal government has taken a day off in their imposition of sports gambling.
 Since the 1960s, the federal government has really taken a stance against this type of gambling.
 It all started with the Federal Wire Act of 1961.
 This act makes it illegal for domestic sportsbooks to accept money on bets from across state lines or from foreign entities.
 Simple enough in premise, but its wide reaching implications have prevented any type of US-based online sportsbook from operating in West Virginia.

 Then you have PASPA, which is also known as the Bradley Act.
 Basically, this was the government's back-handed way to supposedly "protect" athletes, amateurs and pros alike, by making state-based sports betting an illegal activity.
 PASPA was repealed by the Supreme Court of the United States in 2018 and gave states the rights to enact sports betting laws.
 West Virginia was one of the first states to enact laws and launch domestic sportsbooks across the state.